 - Distillery of the Year [2001; 2003, 2006, 2007]

 - Malt of the Year [2003 & 2011]

 - Innovator of the Year [2004 & 2008]

 Bruichladdich was designed as a state-of-the-art distillery in 1881 by the Harvey brothers, from an established Glasgow whisky family.
 After a filial bust-up, William Harvey ran it, struggling for fifty years as an independent distiller...

 Simon Coughlin, CEO and founding member of Bruichladdich was in a previous life a wine merchant.

-Jim McEwan started out as a cooper, then distiller with bowmore.
-He is our production director and head distiller.
+Whisky legend Jim McEwan started out as a cooper over 50 years ago, before becoming distiller with Bowmore.
+He is our Production Director and Head Distiller.

-Douglas Taylor spent many years with Diageo before joining in 2011 as commercial director.
+Douglas Taylor spent many years with Diageo before joining in 2011.
+He is our Global Brand Director.

 Steven is our Finance Director and joined us in 2012, moving from South Beach Miami to join us in sunny Scotland.